alexandremr01/covid-seahirq-model/README.md

 Files that will generate the python interface for the model.

+- `/src/seahirq_lib/bind.cpp` - Declares the interface between Python and C code

+The remaining functions are in majority handlers.

 ## Commands

 Files that will generate the executable interface for the model.